carlohamalainen/dotfiles/cyanogenmod.md

 ## Install F-Droid

-Visit https://f-droid.org/ and download the APK.
+On the phone, visit https://f-droid.org/ and download the APK.
 You have to enable unauthorised APKs.

 ## Install Lil' Debian